CM96/todo/readme.md

 ## Description

 Todo app built using HTML, CSS, JavaScript.
-The app uses localstorage to store each todo and allow users not to loose their lists saved in their browser.
+The app uses localstorage to store each todo item into the user's browser.
 ___
 ## version
 1.0.0